ogumbaiyke/Employee-Profile-Generator-Project/README.md

 # Employee-Profile-Generator-Project
-Employee Profile Generator Project Using Javascript.
+Building an Employee Profile Generator Project Using Python.